-Acute Dystonic Reactions Acute dystonic reactions are an extrapyramidal side effect of antipsychotic and certain other medications such as Phenothiazines.
+A Acute Dystonic Reactions Acute dystonic reactions are an extrapyramidal side effect of antipsychotic and certain other medications such as Phenothiazines.
 Dystonia refers to sustained muscle contractions, frequently causing twisting, repetitive movements, or abnormal postures.
 They may affect any part of the body.
 Patients experiencing acute dystonic reactions are often frightened and fearful, and may be in considerable pain.
-Definitions: isolated to extremities, tong vere Reaction- Intermittent spa - Documentation Standards: every 15 minutes for stable A. BP.
-B. Respirations.
-C. Pulse.
-1. Every 5 minutes for unstable patients, every 15 minutes for stable patients: A. BP.3.
+Definitions: 1.
+Symptomatic/Mild Reaction- Intermittent spasms or sustained involuntary contractions isolated to extremities, tongue or jaw. vere Reaction- Intermittent spa sms or sustained involuntary Documentation Standards: or online body.
+Every 5 minutes for unstable patients, every 15 minutes for stable patients: A. BP.
+Respirations.
+Pulse.
+If performed, before and after intervention or if condition changes: A. ECG.
+SpO2.
+Blood glucose level.
 Name of medication.
-4. Estimated number of pills or dose.
-5. Route of administration.
-6. Time of administration.
-2. If performed, before and after intervention or if condition changes: A. ECG.
-B. SpO2.
-C. Blood glucose level.
+State of administration.
+Time of administration.
+Time of administration.
 D. Pain scale.
 E. Physical assessment.
 Objective Findings: Signs & Symptoms Comorbidities Differentials Inability to move eyes.
 Muscle spasms of face, neck, body, arms, or legs causing unusual postures or unusual expressions on face.
 Abdominal pain.
 Nausea and vomiting.
 Bipolar disorder.
 Schizophrenia.
 1. Seizure.
 Rapid or worm-like movements of tongue.
 Sticking out of tongue.
 Tic-like or twitching movements.
 Trouble in breathing, speaking, or swallowing.
 Uncontrolled chewing movements.
 Uncontrolled movements of arms or legs.
 Uncontrolled twisting movements of neck, trunk, arms, or leg.
 Common Med Names Prochlorperazine (Compazine, Compro, Procomp).
 Chlorpromazine (Promapar, Thorazine).
 Fluphenazine (Permitil, Prolixin).
 Perphenazine.
 Trifluoperazine (Stelazine).
 Thioridazine (Mellaril).